 - We share our office to make better use of the space and to ensure it never sits empty when we are travelling.

-- Our in-country packs, delivered within a month of departure, we provide suggestions on how guests can reduce their impact on and damage to the environment, wildlife and marine ecosystems.
+- Our in-country packs, delivered within a month of departure, provide suggestions on how guests can reduce their impact on and damage to the environment, wildlife and marine ecosystems.

 - All trips include the opportunity to visit local environmental projects, and some trips are based from local wildlife or conservation projects.
 The environmental benefits of such visits/stays are provided in the in-country pack.